Henry Hastings Sibley: Relationship with daughter Helen

-Henry Sibley maintained a congenial and public relationship with Helen, although this reportedly upset his wife Sarah Jane; Henry's past relationship with Helen's mother fueled criticism in Republican newspapers, which questioned his character and called him a "Moccasin Democrat."
+Henry Sibley maintained a congenial and public relationship with Helen, although this reportedly upset his wife Sarah Jane; Henry's past relationship with Helen's mother fueled criticism in Republican newspapers, which questioned his character and called him a "Moccasin Democrat".
 Henry and Helen were often seen chatting at his picket-fence gate.
 On September 1, 1858, they were both very prominent in a St. Paul parade celebrating the laying of the transatlantic cable in September 1858, where Helen was one of 33 young women selected to represent the states of the Union.
 The Daily Minnesotian identified Miss Delaware as "Helen Sibley" with no further comment.

 In 1859, Helen married Sylvester Sawyer, an Anglo-American doctor, and was given away by Governor Sibley at her wedding in the front parlor of the Browns' house in St. Paul.
 They agreed that Helen would not use Sibley as her surname on the couple's marriage certificate, but Henry signed the certificate "H.H.
 Sibley" as a witness.
-Tragically, Helen died less than a year later of scarlet fever after giving birth to a baby girl who also died.
-In 1860, Sawyer wrote that Governor Sibley mourned the loss of his first-born child Helen "sincerely and truly."
+Helen died less than a year later of scarlet fever after giving birth to a baby girl who also died.
+In 1860, Sawyer wrote that Governor Sibley mourned the loss of his first-born child Helen "sincerely and truly".